edermanoel94/rest-go/README.md

 TODO List
 =========

-- [ ] Working with pagination and test
 - [x] Working with custom errors
+- [ ] Add Response for ALB and API Gateway
+- [ ] Benchmarking (Memory, CPU)
+- [ ] Working with CheckPathVariables and GetPathVariable in Standard library
 - [ ] More tests
-- [ ] Working with CheckPathVariables in Standard library
+- [ ] Working with pagination

 Installation
 ============